arikast/askbash/README.md

 - Download or clone this repo.
 This will be your Askbash installation.

-- Add this to your .bashrc, substituting the real path to your Askbash installation:
+- Add this to your .bashrc (or .bash_profile as the case may be), substituting the real path to your Askbash installation:

 ```bash
    # export ASKBASH_DEBUG=1